Before You Buy a Skin and Coat Supplement for Dogs, Read...

 With 70-80% of your dog's immune system operating through its functions in their gastrointestinal system, dysbiosis of the gut microbiome creates body-wide inflammation.
 The immune system response produces inflammation which spreads from the gut to cause skin symptoms including itching and redness and chronic dermatitis.

-This is why the best dog skin and coat supplements need to contain ingredients which support digestive health, because they help control immune system reactions.
+This is why the best dog skin and coat supplements need to contain ingredients which support dog gut health guide, because they help control immune system reactions.
 The gut microbiome support enables you to reduce immune system activation at its origin.

 How Do Microbiome Ingredients Help Dog Skin?